mindstorm38/portablemc/README.md

 in `.minecraft`, by default it's the location of your main directory).
 The launcher also stores cached version manifest and authentication database in the working directory.

-The two arguments `--main-dir` and `--work-dir` may or may not be used by sub commands, but they are always valid to use, allowing you to define command alias for running PortableMC.
+The two arguments `--main-dir` and `--work-dir` may or may not be used by sub-commands, but they are always valid to use, allowing you to define command aliases for running PortableMC.

 Another argument, `--timeout <seconds>` can be used to set a global timeout value that